pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 989 I am tired

+This day I only sleep 3 hours, productive deployments are hard, I need a big break.

 ##### Day 988 Grit

 I have been reading this book the last few days, with several of the ideas